Link to Care After Cancer Welcome, Guest!

 Email survivorcare@cancersurvivorlink.org if you have further questions about finding a survivor clinic.

-For general information on late effects, see the Survivor Care 101 continuing education text module or Quick Fact.
+For general information on late effects, see the Survivor Care 101 continuing education Title module or Quick Fact.
 To learn more about a specific late effect, click on ‘Browse by Topic’ from the Provider Portal to expand a list of topics and select the late effect topic you are interested in.

 1. Diller L, Chow EJ, Gurney JG, Hudson MM, Kadin-Lottick NS, Kawashima TI, Leisenring WM, Meacham LR, Mertens AC, Mulrooney DA, Oeffinger KC, Packer RJ, Robison LL, Sklar CA. Chronic disease in the Childhood Cancer Survivor Study cohort: a review of published findings.
 J Clin Oncol.
 2009 May 10;27(14):2339-55.